cyan92128505/pokecrystal/README.md

 - Whether it has any moves that can 1HKO, 2HKO or 3HKO the player from both their current and max health.
 - Whether the player has any moves that can 1HKO, 2HKO or 3HKO the AI from both its current and max health.
 - Whether the AI can outspeed the player.
-- What item the player Pokemon has.
+- What item the player Pokémon has.
 - Whether the AI is choice locked into a resisted move, it will switch out in this case.
 - It does NOT know what specific move the player has selected on their turn.